tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices-bingsearch/includes/bing-error-codes.md

+﻿---
+author: swhite-msft
+ms.service: cognitive-services
+ms.topic: include
+ms.date: 04/15/2017
+ms.author: scottwhi
+---

-﻿The following are the possible HTTP status codes that a request may return.
+The following are the possible HTTP status codes that a request may return.

 |Status Code|Description|
 |-----------------|-----------------|